con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Great wish-fulfilling tree, most plentiful,
 The greatest of all great auspicious vases,
-Doer, fulfilling aims of sentient beings,
+Fulfilling the aims of sentient beings, a doer,
 An ally, most beloved to all creatures, (88)